-After the 2019 closure of Marygrove College, the Marygrove Conservancy adopted the series as one of the campus's Legacy Programs.
+After the 2019 closure of Marygrove College, the Marygrove Conservancy adopted the series as a Legacy Program.
 While making this change, planners had to adjust to the the restrictions of the Covid pandemic.
 In 2020 and 2021, memoirist and essayist Roxane Gay appeared virtually in two events.
-In-person programming resumed in 2022 when novelist and essayist Brit Bennett visited in an event that was also livestreamed.
+In-person programming resumed in 2022and 2023 when novelists and essayists Brit Bennett and Robert Jones, Jr. visited in events that were also livestreamed.

 In this decade, CAALS continues to balance poetry and fiction.
 Novelists Walter Mosley, Paul Beatty, Andrea Lee, Matt Johnson, and Colson Whitehead, poets Harryette Mullen, Terrance Hayes, Natasha Trethewey, Claudia Rankine, and poet-novelist Elizabeth Acevedo gave spirited presentations on contemporary life, literature, and language rooted based on works of historical fiction, detective fiction, graphic novels, satire, traditional lyrics, experimental forms, spoken-word, and hip-hop.

 Between 2000 and 2009, the series focused on poetry as much as fiction from authors who challenged popular assumptions about race and history.
 Poets Lucille Clifton, Toi Derricotte, Cornelius Eady, Marilyn Nelson, and Elizabeth Alexander and novelists Edwidge Danticat, Pearl Cleage, Edward P. Jones, Charles Johnson, and Samuel R. Delaney presented superb readings and class sessions revealing African American literature’s variety and depth.